bmcorser/rach.github.com/src/python/pelican-bitly-plugin.rst

         pip install pelican.bitly

-Otherwise you can download `pelican.npm <http://pypi.python.org/pypi/pelican.bitly>`_ on pypi and installing it by running ::
+Otherwise you can download `pelican.bitly <http://pypi.python.org/pypi/pelican.bitly>`_ on pypi and installing it by running ::

         python setup.py install